 Individuals who complete the Residency Program at Allegheny General Hospital (AGH) shall be highly qualified independent practitioners that demonstrate a commitment to patient-centered practice and professional leadership.
 They shall be highly proficient in managing medication use processes to optimize medication therapy outcomes in patients with a variety of disease states.
 Individuals will apply principles of evidence-based medicine within a multidisciplinary care environment.
 They will also exhibit leadership and practice management skills to promote the profession of pharmacy and facilitate their own professional development.
 They will effectively educate patients and their professional colleagues and engage in practice-related research to enhance patient care.

 The AGH Department of Pharmacy provides 24-hour comprehensive services, utilizing a decentralized, computerized unit-dose drug distribution system and intravenous admixture programs.
-Services include drug information, computerized inventory control and procurement systems, integrated drug use review, and quality improvement.
+Services include decentralized, computerized inventory control and procurement systems, integrated drug use review, and quality improvement.
 Extensive in-service education and staff development programs are also available.

 The AGH Department of Pharmacy routinely monitors aminoglycoside and vancomycin therapy, providing dosage adjustments as necessary.
 Pharmacokinetic consultations for therapeutic monitoring of selected medications are provided upon request.
 A clinical pharmacist may be consulted to assist in any medication-related problem or for patient education.
-A physician may request a consultation by calling the DIC.
 When such a request is received, a clinical pharmacist will review the patient’s medications and provide specific dosage, drug serum level analysis, and follow-up information to the requesting physician.
 Ongoing evaluation and adjustment of dosage will be provided as needed.